frida/frida-website/_posts/2018-05-05-frida-11-0-released.markdown

 Well, that's pretty much all you could do with that API really... except one thing that wasn't exposed by the Python and Node.js bindings.
-We'll get to that in a second.
-But first, let's take a peek at the underlying [API][] in frida-core, which these bindings expose to different languages:
+We'll get to that in a bit.
+Before we go there, let's take a peek at the underlying [API][] in frida-core, which these bindings expose to different languages:

 {% highlight vala %}
 namespace Frida {